Douglaston–Little Neck, Queens

 Douglaston–Little Neck is a neighborhood in the northeastern part of the New York City borough of Queens.
-The community is located on the North Shore of Long Island, bordered to the east by the region of Great Neck in Nassau County, to the south by Glen Oaks and the North Shore Towers, and to the west by Bayside.
+The community is on the North Shore of Long Island, bordered to the east by Great Neck in Nassau County, to the south by Glen Oaks and the North Shore Towers, and to the west by Bayside.

-The neighborhood is composed of two main sections.
-Little Neck is generally used to refer to the area east of Marathon Parkway and/or north of Northern Boulevard, while Douglaston is the rest of the neighborhood; these classifications may overlap depending on different interpretations of neighborhood boundaries.
+The neighborhood has two main sections.
+Little Neck generally refers to the area east of Marathon Parkway and/or north of Northern Boulevard, while Douglaston is the rest of the neighborhood; these classifications may overlap depending on different interpretations of boundaries.
 Each of these areas has several subsections.
-Douglaston–Little Neck represents one of the least traditionally urban communities in New York City, with many areas (particularly those north of Northern Boulevard) having a distinctly suburban feel, similar to that of Nassau County towns located nearby such as Great Neck.
+Douglaston–Little Neck is one of New York City's least traditionally urban communities, with many areas (particularly those north of Northern Boulevard) having a distinctly suburban feel, similar to that of Nassau County towns nearby, such as Great Neck.

 The area is also known for its historical society and other civic groups, notably the Douglaston Civic Association and the Douglas Manor Association.
-There are two historic districts, Douglas Manor and Douglaston Hill, and two houses, Allen-Beville House and Cornelius Van Wyck House, listed on the National Register of Historic Places in the neighborhood.
+Two historic districts, Douglas Manor and Douglaston Hill, and two houses, Allen-Beville House and Cornelius Van Wyck House, are listed on the National Register of Historic Places.

-Douglaston–Little Neck is located in Queens Community District 11 and its ZIP Codes are 11362 and 11363.
+Douglaston–Little Neck is in Queens Community District 11 and its ZIP Codes are 11362 and 11363.
 It is patrolled by the New York City Police Department's 111th Precinct.
-Politically, Douglaston–Little Neck is represented by the New York City Council's 19th and 23rd Districts.
+Douglaston–Little Neck is represented by the New York City Council's 19th and 23rd Districts.

 Geography

 Douglaston–Little Neck is bounded by Cross Island Parkway to the west, Grand Central Parkway to the south, the New York City-Nassau County border to the east, and Little Neck Bay to the north.

-Douglaston is considered to be the area located west of Marathon Parkway and north of Grand Central Parkway.
-According to The New York Times, Douglaston comprises six distinct neighborhoods.
-Douglas Bay, Douglas Manor, and Douglaston Hill are located north of Northern Boulevard, on the peninsula abutting Little Neck Bay.
-Douglas Manor takes up most of the peninsula located north of the Long Island Rail Road's Port Washington Branch, while Douglaston Hill takes up a small section between the LIRR and Northern Boulevard.
-Douglaston Park is the area located between Northern Boulevard and Interstate 495 (I-495, the Long Island Expressway).
-Additionally, there are two areas south of I-495, Winchester Estates and an area simply called Douglaston.
-Winchester Estates is located west of Douglaston Park and the remainder of the area south of I-495 is without a distinct name other than Douglaston.
+Douglaston is considered the area west of Marathon Parkway and north of Grand Central Parkway.
+According to The New York Times, Douglaston has six distinct neighborhoods.
+Douglas Bay, Douglas Manor, and Douglaston Hill are north of Northern Boulevard, on the peninsula abutting Little Neck Bay.
+Douglas Manor takes up most of the peninsula north of the Long Island Rail Road's Port Washington Branch, while Douglaston Hill takes up a small section between the LIRR and Northern Boulevard.
+Douglaston Park is the area between Northern Boulevard and Interstate 495 (I-495, the Long Island Expressway).
+There are two areas south of I-495, Winchester Estates and an area simply called Douglaston.
+Winchester Estates is west of Douglaston Park and the remainder of the area south of I-495 is without a distinct name other than Douglaston.

 Little Neck is the area east of Marathon Parkway and north of Grand Central Parkway.
 Little Neck itself has three subsections: Pines, Westmoreland, and Little Neck Hills.